abhaykatheria/Hack36-fnatics/README.md

 1. A social platform which will allow user to login via email.
 2. Users can post images and text.
 3. Users can read post of other users.
+4. Users can read about different machine learning algorithms from the best resources.
+5. Users can send message to other user.
+6. A fun ML section which will use ML-Kit and user will be able to use machine learning feature to classify images and many more.

+Basically it will be social app encorporated with machine learning features.